merrcury/100-Days-Of-Code/docs/README.md

 **Today's Progress** : I resumed my work for HackerEarth Challenge.

 **Thoughts** : Tomorrow, I have an developing assignment & I'm looking forward to it.

+## Day 13 : January 18, 2020

+**Today's Progress** : I have completed my assignment in a day which was supposed to go for like 3 days.
+I learned about using multiple Social Media API service.

+**Thoughts** : Coded for like 8 hour continuously.
+Now, I am going to sleep.